Nashville in Davidson County, Tennessee — The American South (East South Central)

 Erected 1902 by Cumberland chapter, Daughters of the American Revolution.

 Location.
 36° 10.07′ N, 86° 46.718′ W. Marker is in Nashville, Tennessee, in Davidson County.
+It is in North Capitol.
 Marker is at the intersection of 2nd Avenue North and James Robertson Parkway (U.S. 431), on the right when traveling north on 2nd Avenue North.
 Marker is at southwest corner of the Ben West Municipal Building.
 Touch for map.
 Marker is at or near this postal address: 501 2nd Avenue North, Nashville TN 37201, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Nashville Inn (within shouting distance of this marker); Houston's Law Office (within shouting distance of this marker); To the Hero’s of 1776-Not Dead! -But living in deeds such lives inspire (about 300 feet away, measured in a direct line); "Western Harmony" (about 400 feet away); First Bridge Over the Cumberland (about 400 feet away); Journey West: Forced Removal of the Cherokee (about 400 feet away); Transfer Station Site (about 500 feet away); Lynching in America / The Lynchings of Henry and Ephraim Grizzard (about 600 feet away).
+Nashville Inn (within shouting distance of this marker); Houston's Law Office (within shouting distance of this marker); April 19, 1960 (within shouting distance of this marker); Victory Memorial Bridge (about 300 feet away, measured in a direct line); To the Hero’s of 1776-Not Dead! -But living in deeds such lives inspire (about 300 feet away); The First Methodist Church (about 300 feet away); Witness Walls (about 300 feet away); "Western Harmony" (about 400 feet away).
 Touch for a list and map of all markers in Nashville.

 Credits.
-This page was last revised on January 31, 2021.
-It was originally submitted on January 31, 2021, by Duane Marsteller of Murfreesboro, Tennessee.
-This page has been viewed 28 times since then.
-Photos: 1, 2. submitted on January 31, 2021, by Duane Marsteller of Murfreesboro, Tennessee.
+This page was last revised on February 7, 2023.
+It was originally submitted on January 31, 2021, by Duane and Tracy Marsteller of Murfreesboro, Tennessee.
+This page has been viewed 181 times since then and 22 times this year.
+Photos: 1, 2. submitted on January 31, 2021, by Duane and Tracy Marsteller of Murfreesboro, Tennessee.
+3. submitted on December 26, 2021, by Shane Oliver of Richmond, Virginia.